Viktor Gutmann: Great War and aftermath

 He graduated as a mechanical engineer at the Vienna University of Technology.
 After graduation he served in the Austro-Hungarian Army on the Eastern Front during World War I. Baron Gutmann was awarded with Military Merit Medal and several other valor medals.

 After the war he returned to Belišće to work at his family company "H.S.
 Gutmann".
 His grandfather Salamon established the wood-processing company "H.S.
 Gutmann" in Hungary.
 At first Gutmann worked under his cousin Artur Gutmann who was the oldest son of Edmund Gutmann.
-After his cousin death, Baron Gutmann and his brother Ernest took over the company.
-Baron Gutmann and his brother have expanded the company, build up and developed Belišće.
-Gutmann family was very loved and popular in Belišće and among company employees.
+After his cousin's death, Baron Gutmann and his brother Ernest took over the company.
+Baron Gutmann and his brother expanded the company, built up and helped to develop Belišće.
+Gutmann and his family were very popular and beloved in Belišće as well as among company employees.

 During the Second World War

 During World War II Baron Gutmann company was nationalised by the Independent State of Croatia regime.
-As Jews, in 1943, Baron Gutmann, his wife and children were arrested and taken by Ustaše to prison at Savska street.
+As Jews, Baron Gutmann, his wife and children were arrested and taken by Ustaše to prison at Savska street in 1943.

 Baron Gutmann and his family managed to survive the Holocaust.
 After the war Baron Gutmann, as an idealist, returned to Belišće to assist in the reconstruction of Yugoslavia.

-Capture, trial and death
+Capture, trial, and death

 On 17 November 1945 Baron Gutmann was arrested by the newly founded communist regime of SFR Yugoslavia as a "capitalist and aristocrat" under false charges of collaboration with the Nazis.
-After two days of the trial at County Peoples Court in Zagreb Baron Gutmann was sentenced to death on 23 November 1945.
-The final verdict was confirmed by the Supreme Court of PR Croatia on 16 January 1946.

-He was executed in 1946 by the Communist regime in Zagreb.
+After two days of trial at County Peoples Court in Zagreb, Baron Gutmann was sentenced to death on 23 November 1945.
+The verdict was confirmed by the Supreme Court of PR Croatia on 16 January 1946.
+He was executed by firing squad by the Communist regime in 1946 in Zagreb.

 Family

-Baron Viktor Gutmann von Gelse and Beliscse and his wife Luise had:
+Baron Viktor Gutmann von Gelse and Beliscse and his wife Luise had 2 Children, 1Boy, 1Girl: